tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 * Human Learning: Feedback Cycles and Agile Development
   * Diagram: Feedback cycles of escalating size.
+  * Agile feedback loops:
+    * Project post-mordems
+    * Iteration retrospectives
+    * Daily standups
+    * Run code and tests often, ideally after every change.
+    * Pair programming
   * Build fully-functional apps during each iteration.
     * Example: Build an ecommerce site for T-shirts.
     * Start with a simple subset of features, like a catalog with no interaction.
-  * Iterate.
-  * Run code often, ideally after every change.
-  * Pair programming.
 * Random Items
   * `attr_reader`, `attr_accessor`
+  * Splat operator (`*`)
 * Inheritance
   * Exploration: Start with Float object.
 Explore superclasses and classes.
   * Explain how the exception problem was solved over the weekend.
   * Begin in-class work on Vehicle exercise.
 * Exceptions
-  * What happens if I ask for `number_of_wings` on a HybridCar?
+  * Example code: divide by zero in a method
+  * Catching exceptions (`begin ... rescue ... end`)
-  * Raising exceptions
+  * Raising exceptions yourself
-  * Inventing exceptions
+  * Inventing exception classes
 * Gems
   * `gem list`
   * `gem install`
 * Testing
   * Show tests for the Vehicle class.
-Don't build to them, just show them.
+Use code already built.
   * Build out "12 Days of Christmas" for its test suite.
   * Sliming
 * Git